DrewBogdan/OlympusInvestmentTool/README.md

 - Build as a class structure to then implement into a large cohesive bot program as the project builds
 - Utilize the Black-Scholes method to calculate stocks, and ensure volatility is correctly calculated each time
 - Either make a set interest rate, or actively calculate with treasury bonds lol
+  - Screw that im just gunna make it a base one for now as its in the rough stages

 ### Likelihood Of Profit Bot with Options (Hades)
 - Bit more of an involved bot to build, use the options profit calculator to find options with large profit output that have a heavy positive sentiment in online forums (WSB) and general investing news sites